AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 >title="Run date"
 >abstract="The date on which the report executes.
 Must be at least one day after the report end date and can be up to 46 days in the future."

-Set the **[!UICONTROL Date range]** for the campaign data you want to analyze. [!DNL AMC] supports a 365-day lookback window with a maximum span of 90 days.
-You can only report on past campaigns.
+Set the **[!UICONTROL Date range]** to cover the flight dates of the campaign you want to evaluate. [!DNL AMC] supports a 365-day lookback window with a maximum span of 90 days.
+You can only report on campaigns that have already run.

 Set the **[!UICONTROL Run date]** — the date on which the report executes.
 The run date must be at least one day after the report end date and can be up to 46 days in the future.
 For the full set of date constraints, see [AMC constraints reference](#constraints).